System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 processPaymentactually defined?
 The language server resolves this across files, through type aliases, and throughnode_modules. - References: Who else uses this symbol?
 The language server has already computed this.

 This is free, high-quality, verified context that the language server computed anyway.
 We just query it.
-The language server has the full type system in memory, more accurate than anything the LLM could infer from code text alone.
+It has the full type system in memory and it's more accurate than anything the LLM could infer from code text alone.

 6.6 Editor State